 By: C. W. Stratton

-Think of the regular route you may take from work, home or school.
-Consider the times you’re consumed with the travel, but not necessarily the route itself.
-How often have you said to yourself, “Wow, I’m here already,” and not remember the attractions you may have passed during that travel.
-This is the concept of autopilot.
+Think of the regular route you may take from work, home, or school.
+Consider the times you’re consumed with the travel, but not necessarily the course itself.
+How often have you said to yourself, “Wow, I’m here already,” and not remember the attractions you may have passed during that travel – this is the concept of autopilot.

 - Loss of Employment